televandalist/RADocsTEMP/docs/developers/new-achievement-set-checklist.md

 #### No

-Then ask for it to be added on Discord **#help-me** or on our forums and some dev will add it for you.
+Then ask for it to be added on Discord **#help-me** or on our forums and a dev will add it for you.
 It's essential you [choose the right ROM(s) to work with](Working-with-the-Right-ROM).
 If you want to work on a ROM hack, check the [achievements for ROM hacks](Achievements-for-ROM-hacks) doc first.

 #### Yes